learnk8s/learnk8s.io/src/requests-limits/content.md

 The application is under load and it's using CPU and memory to respond to the traffic.

+The app doesn't have requests and limits yet.

-_Is there a way to collect those metrics and use them for requests and limits?_
+_Is there a way to collect those metrics and use them to compute a value for requests and limits?_

 ## Analysing requests and limits for live apps